Ashok0/EnderalVREssentials/README.md

     --Select SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher in the left hand bar and set "Mutagen" and "Synthesis" to "Latest".
     --Click "Skyrim VR" in the top bar.
 Under Data Folder Location, enter the following path: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
 12. Right click on "Overwrite" and select "Create Mod".
 Enter a custom name i.e. Synthesis output and click OK.
-13. Tick "Synthesis output" in left window pane and make sure "Synthesis.esp" is at the bottom of your Plugin load order and ticked in the right window pane.
+13. Tick "Synthesis output" in left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
-14. Select SKSE in the upper right drop down bar
+14. Revert the upper right dropdown bar back to "SKSE".
-15. Click RUN to launch and play Enderal VR with SkyVRaan activated!
-16. You may need to re-run this process if you change your load order.
+15. You may need to re-run this process if you change your load order.

-## Flinching installation
+### Flinching Configuration
-Flinching adds flinching animations to NPCs.
+Flinching adds flinching animations.
+NPCs willreact with an animation when attacked with the right fist or melee weapons in either hand.
 SkyVRaan has been pre-configured with Flinching but the configuration process has been documented below for reference.
 1. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\Nemesis_Engine > Select Nemesis Unlimited Behavior Engine.exe > OK
 2. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
 3. Select Nemesis Unlimited Behavior Engine from upper right drop down and click RUN